 Switzerland therefore monitors the work of the European Parliament, in particular the plenary sessions that take place in Strasbourg as well as the sessions of its 20 Brussels-based committees.
-The Mission pays particular attention to the institutional dynamics of the EU and to its implications for the decision-making processes of the EU and its relations with non-EU states, in particular Switzerland.
-One of the main aims is to monitor developments in legislation that are relevant to Switzerland.
+The Mission pays particular attention to the institutional dynamics of the Parliament and their implications on the decision-making processes of the EU and its relations with non-EU states, especially Switzerland.
+One of the main aims is to monitor legislative developments that are relevant to Switzerland.

 Delegation for relations with Switzerland

 The European Parliament conducts dialogue with countries outside of the EU through delegations.
 One delegation is in charge of relations with Switzerland, Iceland, Norway and the European Economic Area.
 The Swiss Federal Assembly also has a delegation that deals with relations with EFTA and the European Parliament.
-These two institutional bodies are responsible for official contact between the parliaments and hold regular meetings which take place alternately in Switzerland and Strasbourg/Brussels.
+These two institutional bodies are responsible for the official contacts between the parliaments and hold regular meetings organized alternately in Switzerland and Strasbourg/Brussels.

 - meetings between the presidents of the Swiss and European Parliaments;